iamalirezaebi/math-for-datascience/README.md

 ### 3.1.
 Example 1: Apply horizontal scaling to a point, scaling only the x-coordinate.
 ### 3.2.
 Example 2: Reflect a 2D point across the y-axis using a reflection matrix.
 ### 4. Apply scaling and rotation transformations to a square shape and visualize the results.
+## week4c1
+### 1.use Python to find eigenvalues and eigenvectors
+### 2.visualize and interpret eigenvalues and eigenvectos
+### 3.apply linear transformations, eigenvalues and eigenvectors in a webpage navigation model